pourmalek/CovidVisualizedCountry/README.md

     .
 To examine the main (aka. status quo) scenario, and alternative (better and worse) scenarios

-(6) Models: Different models _within_ each graph (for which model estimates update release dates are maximally synchronized), plus official reports of the country to WHO (curated by Johns Hopkins university)
+(6.)
+Models: Different models _within_ each graph (for which model estimates update release dates are maximally synchronized), plus official reports of the country to WHO (curated by Johns Hopkins university)

-    i.To examine how heterogeneity in methods used by different models results in heterogenous results for the same outcome (same time-place-person aggregated units)
+.
+To examine how heterogeneity in methods used by different models results in heterogenous results for the same outcome (same time-place-person aggregated units)